adrianrodriguez-io/responsive-dashboard/README.md

 # responsive-dashboard

 ## Description
 Web responsive dashboard developed with html, css, bootstrapp and javascript libraries dc, gridstack and dc.leaflet.
 It renders accordingly to mobile or desktop screens.
-For checking it out the live dashboard please click <a target='_blank' href=''>here</a>.
+For checking it out the live dashboard please click <a target='_blank' target='_blank' href='https://adrianrodriguez-io.github.io/responsive-dashboard/'>here</a>.

 ## Challengues